Insulin lispro: Chemistry

 It is a manufactured form of human insulin where the amino acids lysine and proline have been switched at the end of the B chain of the insulin molecule.
-This switch of amino acids mimics Insulin-like growth factor 1 which also has lysine (K) and proline (P) in that order at positions 27 and 28.
+This switch of amino acids mimics Insulin-like growth factor 1 which also has lysine (K) and proline (P) in that order at positions 28 and 29.

 History

 Insulin lispro (brand name Humalog) was granted marketing authorization in the European Union in April 1996, and it was approved for use in the United States in June 1996.

 Insulin lispro (brand name Liprolog) was granted marketing authorization in the European Union in May 1997, and again in August 2001.

 Combination drugs combining insulin lispro and other forms of insulin were approved for use in the United States in December 1999.

 Insulin lispro Sanofi was granted marketing authorization as a biosimilar in the European Union in July 2017.

 Insulin lispro injection (brand name Admelog) was approved for use in the United States in December 2017.

-In January 2020, the Committee for Medicinal Products for Human Use (CHMP) in the European Union recommended granting of a marketing authorization for insulin lispro acid (brand name Lyumjev) for the treatment of diabetes mellitus in adults.
-Insulin lispro (Lyumjev) was approved for use in the European Union in March 2020, and in the United States on 18 June 2020 as reported by Medscape.
+In January 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency recommended granting of a marketing authorization for insulin lispro acid (brand name Lyumjev) for the treatment of diabetes in adults.
+Insulin lispro (Lyumjev) was approved for use in the European Union in March 2020, and in the United States in June 2020.